ZEISS-PiWeb/PiWeb-Import-Sdk/docs/writing_a_plugin/import_automation.md

 ```

 ## Step 7 - Add a method to upload a new measurement
-After we made sure our target part and its characteristic actually exist in the backend, we can now write a method to the `ImportRunner` class that creates and uploads a new measurement for the target part.
+After we made sure our target part and its characteristic actually exist in the backend, we can now write a method for the `ImportRunner` class that creates and uploads a new measurement for the target part.
 The measurement will have a given measured value for its characteristic.

 ```c#
 private static async Task UploadMeasurement(